-- c.
-Beach Stairs.
-Beach stairs are permitted, subject to the exemption provisions in Section 19.500.100(C)(3).
-Beach stairs placed below the OHWM will normally require a shoreline permit from Thurston County, and Hydraulic Project Approval (HPA) from WDFW.
-Beach stairs with stair towers shall require an SDP where exemption provisions are not met. - d.
+- iii.
+Armoring.
+Riprap or other armoring shall not be placed on a beach to protect stair towers, stairways or mechanical lifts. - iv.
+Footprint.
+The footprint of the stair tower, stairway, and mechanical lift shall be the minimum necessary to accommodate the proposed use. - d.
 Boat Launches and Railways.
-Boat launches and marine railways, when consistent with requirements in Section 19.600.160(C)(6) of this program, may be permitted, provided all applicable provisions are met to avoid net loss of shoreline functions. - e.
+Boat launches and marine railsways, when consistent with requirements in Section 19.600.160(C)(6) of this program, may be permitted, provided all applicable provisions are met to avoid net loss of shoreline functions. - e.
 Water-Oriented Storage Structure.
-One water-oriented storage structure to house boats and related equipment may be allowed within the buffer provided: - i.
+One water-oriented storage structure to house store boats and related equipment may be allowed within the buffer provided: - i.
 The structure is no closer than 25 feet from ordinary high water mark as determined by the Department; - ii.
 Mitigation will be required for buffer impacts due to placement of the storage structure within the buffer area; - iii.
 The structure's width shall be no greater than 25 feet or 25% of the lot width, whichever is less; - iv.
 Side yard setbacks shall be 10 feet for docks and storage structure. - v.
-The highest point of the structure shall not be greater than 12 feet above grade, and shall also comply with the View Blockage provisions of this program; vi.
-The overall size shall not exceed 200 square feet. - Allowance of a storage structure within a buffer shall not justify the need for shoreline armoring to protect the structure. - viii.
-Storage structures shall be prohibited in the Natural environment. - f.
+The highest point of the structure shall not be greater than 12 feet above grade, and shall also comply with the View Blockage provisions of this program; - vi.
+The overall size shall not exceed 200 square feet. - vii.
+Allowance of a storage structure within a buffer shall not justify the need for shoreline armoring to protect the structure. - viii.
+Storage structures shall be prohibited in the Natural environment.

+Planning Commission Option: Limit water-oriented storage structure to residential uses only.

+- f.
 In no case shall non-water-oriented uses and activities be allowed below the Standard Buffer width.
 This includes swimming pools, sport courts, or fields. - 2.
-Hand removal or spot-spraying of invasive or noxious weeds is permitted within Vegetation Conservation Buffers. - 3.
-Standards for View Thinning Vegetation for View Corridors - a.
-View thinning activities shall be limited to 30% 25% of the total buffer length in the Shoreline Residential designation, and shall retain a minimum of 50% of the live crown; - b.
-View thinning activities shall be limited to 25% of the total buffer length in the Urban Conservancy and Rural Conservancy designations, and shall retain a minimum of 50% of the live crown; - c.
+Hand removal or herbicide spot-spraying of invasive or noxious weeds is permitted within Vegetation Conservation Buffers. - 3.
+Standards for View Thinning - a.
+View thinning activities shall be the minimum necessary, and limited to 30% of the total buffer length in the Shoreline Residential designation, and shall retain a minimum of 50% of the live crown; - b.
+View thinning activities shall be the minimum necessary, and limited to 25% of the total buffer length in the Urban Conservancy and Rural Conservancy designations, and shall retain a minimum of 50% of the live crown; - c.
 No tree removal is allowed in the Natural designation for view enhancement; however, limited tree limbing may be allowed upon review and approval by the Department. - d.
 View thinning within the limited areas specified above shall generally be limited to tree limbing (see below, Figure 19.400.120(D)(1)).
 Where tree removal is demonstrated to be necessary, replanting of native trees shall occur at a 3:1 ratio (planted: removed) within the buffer area.
-Monitoring and maintenance of the plantings may be required by the Department. - e.
-Topping of trees is prohibited, except where demonstrated necessary for safety. f.
-Hazard tree removal shall be consistent with See the Forest Practices/Timber Harvest standards (Section 19.600.145) for hazard tree removal requirements.
+Monitoring and maintenance of the plantings may be required by the Department.